MuhammadFarhan200/portfolio-tailwindcss/README.md

 ## Description

-This project is an example of implementing Tailwind CSS in a simple portfolio website project.
-This project harnesses the power of Tailwind CSS to build responsive and modern interfaces.
+This project is an example of the implementation and implementation results of learning Tailwind CSS.
+This project harnesses the power of Tailwind CSS to create a responsive and modern interface.

 ## Precondition